 Installation of a Temporary Cover for the Holy Trinity Church in Zhovkva

 In order to provide additional protection for the church over an extended period of time, WMF committed to funding the installation of a temporary waterproof membrane to protect the interior spaces of the church.
-It will be installed in locations where the roof was removed prior to the start of the conflict to protect Holy Trinity from inclement weather.
+It was installed in locations where the roof was removed prior to the start of the conflict to protect Holy Trinity from inclement weather.
 This project was undertaken in partnership with the charitable foundation International Cooperation for Zhovkva and the Borys Voznytsky Lviv National Art Gallery.

 On June 21, 2013, during the 37th session of the UNESCO World Heritage Committee in Cambodia, the Holy Trinity Church was added to the UNESCO World Heritage UNESCO World Heritage List of Wooden Tserkvas of the Carpathian Region in Poland and Ukraine.